Arve2/Vibra-trickler-3/README.md

 - Adjust the sensors:
    - _Vibra-trickler registers the sensors default state at power-on, so you may have to power-cycle the vibra-trickler after adjusting sensors._
    - Top sensor should detect the scale's beam when it reaches the set weight, to stop the vibration.
-   - Bottom sensor should detect the scale's beam at it's very bottom, but _not_ when the beam lifter (spring) has pushed up the beam a few millimeters. _QRE1113 sensors have no LED indicator, but output coltage drops at detection._
+   - Bottom sensor should detect the scale's beam at it's very bottom, but _not_ when the beam lifter (spring) has pushed up the beam a few millimeters. _QRE1113 sensors have no LED indicator, but output voltage drops at detection._

 After checking the above you can try real powder and adjust the trickling speeds.
 - High speed (while beam is low) should pour powder fast, but not so fast that the beam jumps up past the set weight.
 Adjust the flow by tilting the powder hopper back/fourth.
-- Hlow speed (while beam is approaching set weight) should be slow enough that the beam stops immediately at zero when the top sensor is triggered.
+- Low speed (while beam is approaching set weight) should be slow enough that the beam stops immediately at zero when the top sensor is triggered.
 Adjust the vibrator speed by turning the trim potentiometer.

 **That's it!**